Fair Cardholder Agreement

 With your PIN, you may use your Card to obtain cash from any Automated Teller Machine (“ATM”) or any POS device, as permissible by a Merchant, bearing the MasterCard®, Maestro®, Cirrus®, or PULSE® acceptance mark.
 ATM transactions are treated as cash withdrawal transactions.
 Any cash withdrawn from an ATM terminal, POS device or through a participating bank or Issuer-approved Reload Network location (a “Teller Cash Withdrawal”) will be subject to the limitations set forth in the section below labeled “Using Your Card /Limitations”).
 ATM withdrawals may also be subject to varying daily limits at the ATM owner’s discretion.
 A fee may be associated with the use of your Card to obtain cash.
 For information about the fee, see the section labeled “Fee Schedule.”
 Please be aware that the ATM owner or operator, Merchant, or Reload Network may charge a fee (often referred to as a “Surcharge Fee”) IN ADDITION to any fee that we charge for cash access.

-You may value load your Card Account: (a) using in‐store cash value load transactions conducted through any member of the Fair Reload Network (see below in this section for more information about the network); (b) by arranging to have all or a portion of your paycheck, government benefits payment, tax refund check, or other electronic funds transfer direct deposited to your Card Account using the Automated Clearing House (“ACH”) system (“Direct Deposit” or “ACH Deposit”).
-In order to receive Direct Deposit value loads, you must provide each of your payment providers with the Issuer’s routing number and your assigned Account Number (see below for details about routing information); and (c) by arranging for the transfer of funds originating from: (i) another Cardholder; and/or (ii) another Card Account.
+You may value load your Card Account: (a) using in‐store cash value load transactions conducted through any member of the Fair Reload Network (see below in this section for more information about the “Cash Reload Network”); (b) by arranging to have all or a portion of your paycheck, government benefits payment, tax refund check, or other electronic funds transfer direct deposited to your Card Account using the Automated Clearing House (“ACH”) system (“Direct Deposit” or “ACH Deposit”).
+In order to receive Direct Deposit value loads, you must provide each of your payment providers with the Issuer’s routing number and your assigned Account Number (see below for details about routing information); (c) by utilizing the Fair Remote Deposit Capture service (the “Remote Deposit Capture Service” as further described below within this section) that allows you to deposit a check into your Account from anywhere with cellular data connectivity by using the Fair Mobile Application and your smart phone or other mobile device to take and send an Electronic Image of the item; (d) transferring funds using the ACH System from another bank account that you own to your Fair Bank Account; and (e) by arranging for the transfer of funds originating from: (i) another Cardholder; and/or (ii) another Card Account.
 There may be fees associated with these methods of value loading.
 For information about the fees, see the section labeled “Fee Schedule.”

 Personal checks, cashiers’ checks, and money orders sent to the Issuer are not acceptable forms of value loading.
 All checks and money orders sent to the Issuer for Card Account loading will be returned unless your Card Account has a negative balance at the time such check or money order is received, in which case the Issuer may in its discretion choose to apply the check or money order proceeds to the negative balance owed.